tuszmak/react-and-morty/README.md

 # About the project

 React and Morty is a multi-page website that shows the characters and planets of the popular series Rick and Morty.
+It also displays the connections between characters and planets.

 # Technologies used